Semsamoon/unity-dots-perception/README.md

 To make entity a sight source, there are two components required:

 - `TagSightSource` - marks the entity a sight source
-- `ComponentTeamFilter` - specifies team of the source
+- `ComponentSightFilter` - specifies team of the source

 And there are one optional component and one optional buffer: